The Violorama Sycorax five string electric violin

 Modular and Customisable

-The top arch, back arch, bassbar, soundpost, output pod, body, and neck are all separate parts that can be replaced individually.
-This allows for easy repairs and upgrades and also customisation.
+The top arch, back arch, bassbar, soundpost, and output pod are all separate parts that can be replaced individually.
+As of 2020 the body and neck are glued together as one piece.
+The modularity allows for easy repairs and upgrades and also customisation.
 The tone can be substantially customised by changing some of these components.
 Additionally every instrument sounds a little different, just like acoustic violins do, this is mostly due to differences in the top arch and the setup.
 I talk to each customer about their individual needs before finalising the configuration of their instrument, just as I would for an acoustic instrument.

 The output pod is a separate piece that can be changed in about 10 minutes.
 To start with there are two options, a passive RCA jack that can be used with the violorama phantom powered preamp cable, and a battery powered (3x CR2032) pod with a 1/4" jack that can be used with a standard guitar cable (or preferably a lightweight jack cable).

-Model 1 as pictured here has a wooden top and back arches and the soundpost rests on the back arch.
-This model therefore has extra resonances and tonal complexity caused by the movement of the back - it sounds closer to an acoustic tone.
+The Sycorax has a wooden top and back arches and the soundpost rests on the back arch.
+It therefore has resonances and tonal complexity caused by the movement of the back - it sounds close to an acoustic tone.
 In fact if you couldn't see it, it could easily be mistaken for an acoustic in a live amplification situation.

 Construction and specifications.